 The genus Sedum is a widely varied group of succulent plants.
 Coppertone sedum plants have outstanding color and form, plus amazingly forgiving cultivation requirements.
 USDA zones 10 and 11 are suitable for growing Coppertone succulents, but they make excellent houseplants for the northern gardener.
 Read on for more Coppertone stonecrop info, including planting and care.

 Coppertone Stonecrop Info

-Stonecrop plants come in sizes that are knee high to just a couple of inches from the ground.
+Stonecrop plants come in sizes that are knee high to just a couple of inches (5 cm.) from the ground.
 Coppertone sedum plants grow 8 inches (20 cm.) tall with short stems that support large rosettes of nearly 2 inches across (5 cm.).
-These rosettes are the source of the name, as they can be yellowish-green but in full sun turn an orange rust or copper-like tone.
+These rosettes are the source of the name, as they can be yellowish green, but in full sun turn an orange rust or copper-like tone.
 The unique hue provides a startling contrast to common green succulents, like jade plants, or as a complement to the alien looking euphorbia.

 Growing Coppertone Succulents

 This versatile plant requires full sun to bring out the orange tones but has a bright yellow green in partial shade.
 In warmer regions, the plant will cascade down a rockery or tumble out of a vertical wall.
 Sedums are even used in roof gardens, where the heat generated from roofing material would punish most other plants.

 Outdoor plants look charming dotted around paving stones or tumbling along the edges of paths.
 Place them at the fronts of beds with larger sun-loving plants at the rear.
 Indoor plants can hold their own in a container or be part of a dish garden with several other types of desert denizens nestled together.